Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: Generalization and Extensions

-The bound above is crucial especially for the any-time case.
-For the worst-case scenario, $\Delta_t=\tilde\Omega(x/t)$ becomes not so small when $t$ is small.
-For the instance-dependent scenario, we have $t=\tilde\Omega(x/\Delta_t)=\tilde\Omega(x)$ so that the tail bound becomes directly related with $x$.
-Details are provided in the supplementary material.

 Finally, we would like to remark on the the expected regret of the proposed policies, as is shown in Proposition \ref{prop:upper-bound-expected-linear}.
-Again, similar to Proposition \ref{prop:upper-bound-expected-any}, we note that the case when $\beta=0$ is addressed in the stochastic bandit literature.
-Specifically, a $\ln t$ term should be added in the nominator of the second component in the bonus term \eqref{rad:optimal-any}, and standard results (see., e.g., \citealt{abbasi2011improved}) showed that by setting $\eta_1=+\infty$ and $\eta_2$ appropriately, the policy achieves $\tilde O(\sqrt T)$ worst-case expected regret and $O(\ln^2 T)$ instance-dependent expected regret.
-However, one can expect that the policy becomes heavy-tailed.
-Therefore, we believe our results are general enough to characterize optimal regret tail bounds for various $\alpha$ and $\beta$.
+In particular, our policies yield optimal worst-case expected regret on \textit{both} $T$ and $d$ up to logarithmic factors, improving over those from \cite{simchi2022simple}.
+The case when $f(T)=\Theta(\ln T)$ is well addressed in the stochastic bandit literature (see., e.g., \citealt{abbasi2011improved}).